kaitj/nhp-dwiproc/docs/src/usage/analysis_levels/connectivity.md

 | `--tract-query` | `connectivity.tract_query` | string query for bids entities associated with tract (subject & session is assumed); associated ROIs should be part of dataset descriptions that contain 'include', 'exclude', 'stop' keywords for respective ROIs.    |
 | `--surf-query`  | `connectivity.surf_query`  | string query for bids entities associated with surfaces to perform ribbon constrained mapping of streamlines to (subject & session is assumed); surface type (e.g. white, pial, etc.) will be automatically identified |

-> [!NOTE]
+> [!TIP]
-> Either atlas or ROIs should be provided.
+> Either an atlas or ROIs should be provided.
 The workflow will throw an error if both
 > are provided.

 An surface mapping example can be found [here](../advanced/tract.md), under the